 Two subspecies are found on Madagascar, the nominate form Coracopsis nigra nigra and the Bang's Coracopsis nigra libs.

 Coracopsis nigra sibilans is found on the Comores and Coracopsis nigra barklyi is restricted to Praslin Island in the Seychelles.

-The differences is between Coracopsis nigra nigra and Coracopsis nigra libs are very small and is seen best when birds sit next to each other.
+The differences is between Coracopsis nigra nigra and Coracopsis nigra libs are very small and are seen best when birds sit next to each other.
 I shall not give a detailed description, but I will just mention the differences.
 I still haven't found any literature in which these differences are described in detail, so the following characteristics are based on comparing the 16 wild caught parrots I keep.

 Most of my birds I keep indoors.
-Birds an outdoor aviary look different.
+Birds in an outdoor aviary look different.
 Of course they show thicker feathers and their colours become somewhat darker, Coracopsis nigra libs sometimes more brownish.

 Underneath I describe the differences when the birds are kept in an indoor aviary, compared at daylight and during the time of the year the beak is white.

 |Lower back + rump||Brownish black||blueish grey, definitely not black|

 |Wing coverts||brownish black, sometimes blueish reflection||grey with more obvious blueish reflection|